dhellmann/pymotw-3/source/porting_notes.rst

 work with Python 3 just by fixing the import statements.
-A complete list of the renames can be found in the dictionary ``lib2to3.fixes.fix_imports.MAPPING`` (the keys are the Python 2 name and the values are the Python 3 name).
+A complete list of the renames can be found in the dictionary ``lib2to3.fixes.fix_imports.MAPPING`` (the keys are the Python 2 name and the values are the Python 3 name) and in :table:`Renamed Modules`.

 .. index::
    single: porting; renamed modules